zhengfangyu/zhengfangyu.github.io/_pages/about-DESKTOP-MB215VJ.md

 ---

-I am an associate professor in the School of Cryptology, University of Chinese Acadamy of Sciences (UCAS).
-Please visit my [UCAS website](https://people.ucas.ac.cn/~zhengfangyu) for more information.
+I am an associate professor in the School of Cryptology, University of Chinese Acadamy of Sciences.
+I am also the Chief Engineer of Testing Lab in DCS center, CAS.

 I received Bachelor’s Degree from the University of Science and Technology of China (USTC) and received Ph.D. from the University of Chinese Acadamy of Sciences (UCAS).

 My research interests lie in the general area of cryptography and security, particularly in applied cryptography, cryptographic engineering, cryptographic testing and evaluation, as well as high-performance cryptographic computing.
-My publications include CCS, HPCA, CHES, ACSAC, ESORICS, IPDPS, ICPP, TIFS, TC, TPDS, etc.
+My publications include TIFS, ACSAC, ESORICS, IPDPS, ICPP, ISC, SCN, Securecomm, etc.

 My job focuses on **applying cryptography in reality**.
 Parts of my achievements include:
 * High-performance cryptographic servers (20Mops+ of digital signature and FIPS 140 certificated).